neutronicz/CH559L-dev/README.md

-This is hardware and software development board of the CH559L micro-controller with host usb
+This is development board of the CH559L micro-controller with host usb.

-To compile the All c files, run :
+To compile the All c files, run:

 sw/make